athaapa/athaapa.github.io/_posts/2025-11-30-building-clamp.markdown

 clamp merge experiment-v2
 ```

 The semantics of `checkout`/`rollback`: instead of flipping `is_active` flags on every point, I'm moving toward a per-group `active_commit` pointer that queries consult.
-This is cheaper at read time because you filter against a single commit ID rather than scanning every point's `is_active` field.[10]
+This is cheaper at read time because you filter against a single commit ID rather than scanning every point's `is_active` field.

 ## Operational Considerations